 Bjork et al. (2011)

 This foundational paper by the Bjorks introduces the concept of desirable difficulties, explaining how certain learning conditions that feel challenging can actually improve long-term learning and transfer.
-It's essential reading for teachers because it provides the theoretical framework and research evidence behind why making learning appropriately difficult leads to more durable knowledge than easier, more comfortable learning experiences.
+Reading for teachers because it provides the theoretical framework and research evidence behind why making learning appropriately difficult leads to more durable knowledge than easier, more comfortable learning experiences.

 Bruin et al. (2023)